epomatti/azure-servicebus-performance-benchmark/README.md

 ssh <user>@<public-ip>
 ```

-Check if cloud init ran correctly:
+Check if the cloud-init script ran correctly:

 ```sh
 java --version
 ```

-If Java is not installed, check cloud init logs or install `cloud-init.sh` manually.
+If Java is not installed, check cloud init logs or install [`cloud-init.sh`](./cloud-init.sh) manually.

 Create a **Premium** namespace: